 In the secret tape, Podobnyy said he liked the man’s “enthusiasm” but planned to use him to get information and give him little in return.
 “You promise a favor for a favor.
 You get the documents from him and tell him to go f--- himself,’’ Podobnyy said on the tape, according to court papers.

 Page has said the information he provided to the Russians in 2013 was innocuous, describing it as “basic immaterial information and publicly available research documents.”
-He said he had assisted the prosecutors in their case against Evgeny Buryakov, who pleaded guilty to conspiring to act in the United States as an unregistered agent of Russian intelligence.
+He said he had assisted the prosecutors in their case against Evgeny Buryakov, who was convicted of espionage.

 Rosalind S. Helderman contributed to this report.